Glacier National Park (U.S.): Recreation

 Glacier is distant from major cities.
 The closest airport is in Kalispell, Montana, southwest of the park.
-Amtrak’s Empire Builder stops seasonally at East Glacier, and year-round at West Glacier and Essex.
+Amtrak's Empire Builder stops seasonally at East Glacier, and year-round at West Glacier and Essex.
 A fleet of restored 1930s White Motor Company coaches, called Red Jammers, offer tours on all the main roads in the park.
 The drivers of the buses are called "Jammers", due to the gear-jamming that formerly occurred during the vehicles' operation.
 The tour buses were rebuilt in 2001 by Ford Motor Company.
 The bodies were removed from their original chassis and built on modern Ford E-Series van chassis.
 They were also converted to run on propane to lessen their environmental impact.
 Later, new hybrid engines were adopted.
 As of 2017, 33 of original 35 are still in operation.

 Historic wooden tour boats, some dating back to the 1920s, operate on some of the larger lakes.
 Several of these boats have been in continuous seasonal operation at Glacier National Park since 1927 and carry up to 80 passengers.
 Three of these decades-old boats were added to the National Register of Historic Places in January 2018.

 Hiking is popular in the park.
 Over half of the visitors to the park report taking a hike on the park's nearly 700 mi of trails.
 110 mi of the Continental Divide National Scenic Trail spans most of the distance of the park north to south, with a few alternative routes at lower elevations if high altitude passes are closed due to snow.
 The Pacific Northwest National Scenic Trail crosses the park on 52 mi from east to west.

-Dogs are not permitted on any trails in the park due to the presence of bears and other large mammals.
-Dogs are permitted at front country campsites that can be accessed by a vehicle and along paved roads.

 Many day hikes can be taken in the park.
 Back-country camping is allowed at campsites along the trails.
 A permit is required and can be obtained from certain visitor centers or arranged for in advance.
 Much of Glacier's backcountry is usually inaccessible to hikers until early June due to accumulated snowpack and avalanche risk, and many trails at higher altitudes remain snow-packed until July.
 Campgrounds that allow vehicle access are found throughout the park, most of which are near one of the larger lakes.
 The campgrounds at St. Mary and at Apgar are open year-round, but conditions are primitive in the off-season, as the restroom facilities are closed and there is no running water.
 All campgrounds with vehicle access are usually open from mid-June until mid-September.
 Guide and shuttle services are also available.